Ikayherce/debbies-blog/README.md

     Elephant SQL - used as the database
     Font Awesome - for social media icons
-    Google Fonts- currently only for the hero image font GitHub - for storing the code and for the projects Kanban Heroku - for hosting and deployement of this project Cloudinary - hosting the static files
+    Google Fonts- currently only for the hero image font GitHub - for storing the code and for the project's Kanban board Heroku - for hosting and deployement of this project Cloudinary - hosting the static files
     Git - version control tool